Amur Honeysuckle Lonicera maackii

 This plant is problematic and alternatives should be considered.
 Please see the suggestions in the left-hand column.

-Amur honeysuckle is a deciduous shrub in the Caprifoliaceae (honeysuckle) family that is a listed invasive in central and eastern U.S.A.
-The plant has been seen in the mountains, piedmont, and coastal plains of North Carolina.
+Amur honeysuckle is a deciduous shrub in the honeysuckle family (Caprifoliaceae) that is native to eastern Asia but has naturalized in much of eastern North America.
+It is a listed invasive in the central and eastern USA.
+The plant has been seen in the mountains, piedmont and coastal regions of North Carolina.
+The species epithet honors 19th-century Russian naturalist and geographer Richard Otto Maack.

 Insects, Diseases, and Other Plant Problems: No significant insect or disease problems.
 Listed as invasive by the NC Invasive Plant Council